jyc/renumber/README.md

 `-f series` will look for occurrences of the original file names in the file `series` and replace them with the renamed file names.
 For me, `series` is the MQ patch series file.

+# Copyright

+This is copyright Mozilla Corporation because I started work on this while at work at my summer internship.